acsontfd/agrohub/README.md

 # agrohub
-AgroHub application and apk file is here, feel free to download
+AgroHub

+Updated with username fetching and display